Guide to 40 CRF Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants

 - Plants with no crusher or grinding mill above ground.

 - Wet material processing operations.
-See the rule text for the definition of a wet material processing operation.
+See rule text for definition of wet material processing operation.

 - An installation subject to 40 CFR Part 60, Subpart F or I. Note: If you have a facility (or facilities) located prior to the first bin at an asphalt plant, that facility (or facilities) may be subject to the rule.

-Emission limits for affected facilities manufactured on or after April 22, 2008, have changed.
-The emission limits for affected facilities in this category are:
+Emission limits for affected facilities manufactured on or after April 22, 2008, are:

 There is no emission limit specified in this rule for truck dumping of nonmetallic minerals into